Decompression theory: Range of application

 The ideal decompression profile creates the greatest possible gradient for inert gas elimination from a tissue without causing bubbles to form, and the dissolved phase decompression models are based on the assumption that bubble formation can be avoided.
 However, it is not certain whether this is practically possible: some of the decompression models assume that stable bubble micronuclei always exist.
 The bubble models make the assumption that there will be bubbles, but there is a tolerable total gas phase volume or a tolerable gas bubble size, and limit the maximum gradient to take these tolerances into account.

 Decompression models should ideally accurately predict risk over the full range of exposure from short dives within the no-stop limits, decompression bounce dives over the full range of practical applicability, including extreme exposure dives and repetitive dives, alternative breathing gases, including gas switches and constant PO2, variations in dive profile, and saturation dives.
 This is not generally the case, and most models are limited to a part of the possible range of depths and times.
 They are also limited to a specified range of breathing gases, and sometimes restricted to air.

 A fundamental problem in the design of decompression tables is that the simplified rules that govern a single dive and ascent do not apply when some tissue bubbles already exist, as these will delay inert gas elimination and equivalent decompression may result in decompression sickness.
 Repetitive diving, multiple ascents within a single dive, and surface decompression procedures are significant risk factors for DCS.
 These have been attributed to the development of a relatively high gas phase volume which may be partly carried over to subsequent dives or the final ascent of a sawtooth profile.

 The function of decompression models has changed with the availability of Doppler ultrasonic bubble detectors, and is no longer merely to limit symptomatic occurrence of decompression sickness, but also to limit asymptomatic post-dive venous gas bubbles.
 A number of empirical modifications to dissolved phase models have been made since the identification of venous bubbles by Doppler measurement in asymptomatic divers soon after surfacing.

+Efficiency and safety

+Two criteria that have been used in comparing decompression schedules are efficiency and safety, where decompression efficiency is defined as the ability of a schedule to provide acceptable safety from decompression sickness in the shortest time spent decompressing, and decompression safety, or converely, risk, is measured by the probability of decompression sickness incurred by following a given schedule for a given dive profile.
+Since it is impracticable to eliminate all risk using current knowledge of the effects of several variables, risk is estimated by statistical analysis of the recorded outcomes of exposure and decompression profiles, and an acceptable risk is stipulated, which may vary depending on the circumstances of the application.